(Nigerian meat and vegetable stew thickened with ogbono seed)

 - Serve hot with fufu or rice.

-- Substitutes for Ogbono: Ground ogbono seeds also go by the names agbono, apon, etima, dika and odika.
+- Substitutes for ogbono: Ground ogbono seeds also go by the names agbono, apon, etima, dika and odika.
 They can be hard to find if you don't have an African market near you.
 You can get some of the effect of their thickening power by doubling the amount of okra.
-Or try substituting ground pumpkin seeds (pepitas).
+Or try substituting ground pumpkin seeds (pepitas) for the ogbono.

 - Meats: Any kind of meat can be used in ogbono soup.
 Beef and goat and bushmeat are popular, but you can use chicken too.
 Other options are oxtails, tripe and kpomo (cow skin).

 - Fish and Seafood: Dried, smoked or fresh fish are common — and for some, essential — additions to a pot of ogbono soup.
 So are fresh or dried snails, shrimp or crayfish, which are often ground to a powder.
 Use anywhere from 1/2 cup to 1 pound according to your taste.
 Add the fish or seafood at the same time you add the ogbono, greens and okra.
 Whole dried fish should be presoaked before adding to the soup.